Life in Japan: Advice and Information

 For information about working in Japan, please click here.

-Maintaining your place:
+Keeping your place:

 Life in Japan requires a certain discipline.
 Following customs and rules is the first step to integration.